這是一張有關標題為 Hugo Site Building Notes 的圖片

 Website Configuration

-1. Editing the language in ~/my_blog/hugo.toml
+1. Editing the language in ~/my_blog/hugo.toml.

-6. Other configurations…
+6. Other configuration options…

 Running the Hugo Server